pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 the eventsourcing application in the same place as the Flask application object.

-The Flask-SQLAlchemy class `SQLAlchemy` is used to setup session object that is scoped to the request.
+The Flask-SQLAlchemy class `SQLAlchemy` is used to set up a session object that is scoped to the request.

 .. code:: python